danielaparker/jsoncons/doc/ref/jsonschema/jsonschema.md

 Previous versions supported Draft 7.

 The documentation below describes the new features for the jsonschema extension since 0.174.0.
-For releases 0.173.4 and earlier, please refer to [jsonschema](https://github.com/danielaparker/jsoncons/tree/main).
+For earlier releases, please refer to [jsonschema (until 0.174.0)](https://github.com/danielaparker/jsoncons/tree/main).

 ### Classes